lsst-sqre/multiplatform-build-and-push/README.md

 - `additional-tags` (list, optional) A comma-delimited list of additional tags to be added to the built image.
 These must be string literals.

+### Outputs

+- `tag` (string) The tag that was used for the built image.
+This is either the user-specified tag input or the calculated tag based on the git branch or tag.
+This does not include the `additional-tags`.

 ## Developer guide

 This repository provides a GitHub Action reusable workflow.